Paul White (music producer)

-Paul White is an English multi-instrumentalist, singer, and record producer from Lewisham.
+Paul Williams White is an English multi-instrumentalist, singer, and record producer from Lewisham.
 He is one half of the duo Golden Rules along with Eric Biddines.

 Early life

 Paul White attended the BRIT School to study music technology, as well as art and design.

 Career

 In 2009, Paul White released his debut studio album, The Strange Dreams of Paul White.
 Cay McDermott of The Quietus called it "one of the best and most creative albums of 2009."
 His 2011 studio album, Rapping with Paul White, featured vocal contributions from Guilty Simpson, Marv Won, Danny Brown, Moe Pope, Tranqill, Homeboy Sandman, Jehst, and Nancy Elizabeth.
 Jorge Cuellar of Urb called it "a genre-bending mixture of geographically diverse sounds."
 His 2014 studio album, Shaker Notes, was released on R&S Records.
 It included more live instrumentation and his own vocals.

 In 2014, White announced he had formed a new group called Golden Rules with Eric Biddines.
 The duo's debut studio album, Golden Ticket, was released on Lex Records in 2015.
 It featured a guest appearance from Yasiin Bey.
 In 2016, White released a collaborative studio album with Open Mike Eagle, titled Hella Personal Film Festival, on Mello Music Group.
 Rolling Stone placed it at number 26 on the "40 Best Rap Albums of 2016" list.

 White has collaborated with Danny Brown multiple times, producing tracks on Brown's albums XXX, Old, Atrocity Exhibition, and U Know What I'm Sayin?.
 He produced the entirety of Homeboy Sandman's 2014 EP, White Sands.
 He has also produced tracks for Jamie Woon, Jehst, and Obongjayar.

 In 2018, he released a studio album, Rejuvenate, which featured vocal contributions from Denai Moore, Shungudzo, and Sarah Williams White.